Disney's Hollywood Studios - Pixar Place

 • Woody's Bonus Roundup

 • Some nuts and bolts: As you saw in the pictorial update the ride trams consist of two cars that each seat four people (2 back to back).
 They dispatch two trams at a time out of the main loading area.
 There is a separate loading area off to the side for guests needing assistance (handicap access).
 This seems to keep the trams moving nicely.
-Also note there is no Fastpass or Single Rider line (the Florida version has both).
 The queue itself is fairly boring with the notable exception of the Mr. Potato Head Barker who is an attraction unto himself.
 If Monday was any indication they still have kinks to work out with Mr. Potato Head.
 He was stopped when I arrived then working but later he was behind a tarp for the rest of the evening.
 I have seen they are having similar issues with the WDW one too.
 I guess this can be expected with a piece of equipment as complex as him.
 Only the last 20 minutes or so of it covered and the over flow out in the open.
 Last note if you have infants or other small children they have to sit on the seat, you cannot hold them.
 We had an 11 month old in our group and he did ok, but making sure it was ok disrupted the game play (or at least that is the excuse the Lazygeek used for his score).
 They really pushed that option over a baby swap, but I think if he would have insisted the CMs would have let him.

 • I was a little disappointed that they did not have an on-ride photo/score/email option like they have on Buzz, I thought that was a great idea and fun for the once in a lifetime folks as a keepsake and for those of us who play all the time to see our scores.
 Maybe someday they will add this.
 In terms of setting the story for the attraction, I thought the set up was a bit awkward where you come from the Pier and basically put in the Toys world with no real transition.
 In Orlando they use the queue to bring you into the Toy World.
 Here you really do not get what is going on until the last scene in the loft of the gift shop where you see the Midway Mania box and other toy boxes on the ground.